 Students who major in a content area outside the College of Education (mathematics, history, Spanish, dance, communication, and English) may obtain a major in educational studies (see College of Education admission requirements).
 Completion of the educational studies major meets the requirements for teacher certification.

 - Educational Studies, BSE in Mathematics

 - Educational Studies, BSE in History

 - Educational Studies, BSE in Languages Other Than English (LOTE)

 - Educational Studies, BSE in English

 - All Level Teacher Certification

 - English as a Second Language Supplemental Certificate

-- Youth Advocacy and Educational Studies, BS

-- Interdisciplinary Studies, BA or BS

 - Educational Studies Minor